rism-digital/verovio-reference-book/_book/05-toolkit-reference/02-output-formats.md

 ### Expansionmap

-The expansionmap is a JSON object that is generated when the `xml:id` of an [expansion element](/advanced-topics/expansions.html) is passed to Verovio with the `--expand` option.
-The expansionmap represents the relationship between the original score parts and the repeated (expanded, unfolded) sections created through the expansion process.
+The expansionmap is a JSON object that is generated from the [expansion element](/advanced-topics/expansions.html) which represents an unfolded version of the repetitions in the score.
+In other words, the expansionmap represents the relationship between the original score parts and the repeated (expanded, unfolded) sections created through the expansion process.

+By default, Verovio will select the first `expansion` element found in the score.
+However, a specific `expansion` element can be selected with the `--expand` option with the corresponding `xml:id`.
+When no `expansion` element is encoded, Verovio will try inferring it from the measure repetitions.
+Bear in mind that this feature is limited to simple repetition patterns.

 While expanding, Verovio generates new, predictable `xml:id`s for all expanded elements (`section`, `ending`, `rdg`, `lem`), appending a `-rendX` to each `xml:id`, with `X` being the number of occurrences, starting from 2 for the first repetition of a given element.
-Thus, `xml:id="A-rend3"` would refer to the third occurence (or the second repetition) of element `"A"`.
+Thus, `xml:id="A-rend3"` would refer to the third occurrence (or the second repetition) of element `"A"`.

 The keys in the expansionmap JSON object are the `xml:id`s of expanded elements in the score (both original and unfolded).
 The values contain lists of related (original and unfolded) elements, e.g. `["A", "A-rend2", "A-rend3"]`.
 The original score element (e.g., `"A"`) is always the first  value in the list.